computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 __In 2017 I became dangerously obsessed with blockchain and pigeons.__

-Some days it felt like my brain was broken because I couldn't do anything but read, think, and watch videos about cryptocurrencies and pigeons.
+Some days it felt like my brain was broken because I couldn't do anything but read, think, and watch videos about cryptocurrencies or pigeons.

 Many people were skeptical of my new interests.